https://bffpb.s3.us-east-2.amazonaws.com/biblent/Matthew/Mat04/Matthew04_Temptation1200.webp

 4:3 “And the tempter came and said to Him.”

-Temptation is testing with the motive of making someone fall.
-It is depicted in all how man plots the fall of another.
-God’s justice and righteousness abhor this unprincipled attack on individuals, befuddling people to make them guilty, not to mention the assault on His only Son.
+Temptation is a test designed to cause someone to fall.
+It shows how people scheme to bring others down.
+God’s justice and righteousness detest this unprincipled attack on individuals, confusing people into feeling guilty, not to mention the assault on His only Son.

-Temptation comes with choice.
-This is the problem of freedom and privilege.
-Satan engages us with temptation when we feel the authority or the desire to choose a specific action without consulting God and His word.
-This is the essence of temptation—making decisions apart from God.
-We live by our desires and understanding, but it is spiritually unacceptable.
+Temptation involves making choices.
+This highlights the issue of freedom and privilege.
+Satan tempts us when we feel authorized or tempted to act without consulting God and His word.
+This is the core of temptation—making decisions without God's guidance.
+We follow our desires and understanding, but this is spiritually wrong.

 Freedom does not mean privilege